Surjectivity of the Cannon--Thurston map in metric (graph) bundles: Introduction

+For a Gromov hyperbolic geodesic metric space $W$ that need not be proper, $\pa_sW$ denotes the sequential boundary (or the Gromov boundary) of $W$ (see Section \ref{prelims}).

-\begin{remark} Note that the condition in Theorem \ref{thm-combo1} $(A)$ that `the valence at each vertex of $F_i,~i\in\N\cup\{0\}$ in $F_i$ is bounded by some constant $D\ge0$' is not there in Theorem~\ref{thm-combo1}$(B)$.
-Also observe that the assumptions in Question~\ref{main qsn} imply the hypotheses of Theorem~\ref{thm-combo1}$(B)$.
-Hence, the conditions in Theorem~\ref{thm-combo1}$(B)$ are more general.
+$(2)$ Note that the condition in Theorem \ref{thm-combo1} $(A)$ that `the valence at each vertex of any fiber $F_b,~b\in V(B)$ in $F_b$ is bounded above by some constant $D\ge1$' is not there in Theorem~\ref{thm-combo1} $(B)$.
+Also observe that the assumptions in Question~\ref{main qsn} imply the hypotheses of Theorem~\ref{thm-combo1} $(B)$ when the base $B$ is $[0,\infty)$.
+Hence, the conditions in Theorem~\ref{thm-combo1} $(B)$ are more general.
 For instance, cf. Example \ref{exp-combinatorial horoball} and Remark \ref{rmk-fibers are not uniformly QI}.
 Example \ref{exp-combinatorial horoball} discusses a metric graph bundle arising from combinatorial horoball, in which the fibers are not uniformly quasiisometric to a fixed (one-ended) hyperbolic space, and that the CT map is known to be surjective. \end{remark}

 {\bf CT map is not injective}: Recall that {\em dendrite} is a compact metric space in which any two distinct points are connected by a unique arc.
-Suppose $X$ is as in Theorem \ref{thm-combo1} or Corollary \ref{cor-main group over ray}.
+Suppose $X$ is as in Theorem \ref{thm-combo1} or Corollary \ref{cor-main gp over ray new intro} with the base is a ray, i.e., $B=[0,\infty)$.
 Bowditch proved that the boundary $\pa X$ is a dendrite (see \cite[Proposition 2.5.2]{bowditch-stacks}).
-Under a mild assumption, one can obtain that the surjective CT map in this setting is not injective (see Theorem \ref{thm-lamination}).
+Under a mild assumption, using the topological property of dendrite, one can obtain that the surjective CT map in this setting is not injective (see Theorem \ref{thm-lamination}).
 (This is studied in terms of Cannon--Thurston lamination in Subsection \ref{subsec-CT lamination}.)
 As a particular case, if the fibers are uniformly quasiisometric to a fixed nonelementary hyperbolic group, then the surjective CT map fails to be injective.
-For instance, the CT map $\pa\pi^{-1}(0)\map\pa X$ as in Corollary \ref{cor-main group over ray} is not injective (see Theorem \ref{thm-lamination}).
+For instance, the CT map $\pa\pi^{-1}(b)\map\pa X,~b\in V(B)$ as in Corollary \ref{cor-main gp over ray new intro} is not injective (see Theorem \ref{thm-lamination}).

 In the course of proving our main results, we establish the following two theorems, which may be of independent interest.
 For the notion of exponential growth used here -- generalizing the classical definition for groups -- we refer the reader to Definition \ref{defn-exponential growth}.
-We say that a metric graph has bounded valence if the valence at each vertex is bounded by a fixed constant (Definition \ref{defn-valence}).
+We say that a metric graph has bounded valence if the valence at each vertex is bounded above by a fixed constant (Definition \ref{defn-valence}).

 \begin{theorem}[Theorem \ref{thm-bary imp expo growth}] Suppose $\Gamma$ is a hyperbolic metric graph and the barycenter map $\pa^3\Gamma\map\Gamma$ is coarsely surjective.
 Moreover, suppose that the graph $\Gamma$ has bounded valence.
 Then $\Gamma$ has exponential growth. \end{theorem}